 Written by Matthew Dietz, editor-in-chief of The Northerner

-This article originally appeared on thenortherner.com, Northern Kentucky University’s student newspaper website.
+This story first appeared on thenortherner.com, Northern Kentucky University’s student newspaper website.